 Don’t cheat on your nutrition

 The sweets and fried food come with all the celebrations and meeting your loved ones after a long time, along with a lot of booze( and bhang).
 We are not being the fun police and asking you to be a grinch and not participate in all the festivities and fun.
-But let us see how we can balance our nutrition these days.
+But it is important to know how you can balance your nutrition during these days.

 Skip large and carb-loaded meals before bedtime, stop drinking three to four hours before you hit the hay, and periodically drink some water to rehydrate if you’re attending a bash.
-You’ll also want to limit spicy and heavy, fatty foods and skip other stimulants like caffeine or nicotine close to bedtime to sleep better.
+Also limit your consumption of spicy, heavy and fatty foods and skip stimulants like caffeine or nicotine close to bedtime.
 Remember to eat your veggies!

 No goodbyes to exercise